Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

  - Screenshot at 80% :
  - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/1e508261-d0c5-4b3c-8699-c89e946d9dfb)

+## Rise Cell Delay
-## Rise Cell Delay = Time taken by output to rise to 50% of its final value - Time taken by input to fall to 50% of its final value
+  - Rise Cell Delay = Time taken by output to rise to 50% of its final value - Time taken by input to fall to 50% of its final value
   - 50% of 3.3V = 1.65V
   - Time taken by output to rise to 50% of its final value is 2.2121ns
   - Time taken by input to fall to 50% of its final value is 2.1516ns